apmarino/apmarino.github.io/README.md

 This is an extremely simple blackjack game.

-Type in a number to the input box, click 'bet', then deal.
+Type in a number to the input box, click 'bet', then click 'deal'.

 You now have three options: Hit, Stand, and Doubledown.